 A team of economists and physicians explored how changes in medical technology, disease, and disability would affect health care spending for the population age 65 and older.

-A team of experts from RAND Health has developed a system for measuring the quality of care delivered to the elderly and used the system to assess the quality of care given to a group of community-dwelling older adults who were members of a managed care plan.
+Experts have developed a system for measuring the quality of care delivered to the elderly and used the system to assess the quality of care given to a group of older adults who were members of a managed care plan.

 This research brief summarizes RAND Health research on pharmacy compliance with California's prescription drug discount program for Medicare beneficiaries.

 In a series of studies, we have assessed the cost and consequences of various approaches to providing coverage for these groups (children, employees in small businesses, substance abusers, the uninsured, and the near-elderly).